Skelly0/Publicia/documentation/Publicia Documentation.txt

 - Verify internet connection and API access

 #### Search Not Finding Relevant Results
-- Add more detailed documents to knowledge base
-- Use more specific queries
+-   **Query Specificity**: Try more specific queries.
-- Check document formatting and content
-- Adjust TOP_K value in .env
-- Configure RERANKING settings for better results
-- Adjust embedding_weight and bm25_weight for fusion (default: 0.6/0.4)
+-   **Document Content**: Ensure relevant information exists and is well-structured in the knowledge base.
+-   **Hybrid Search Weights**: Adjust the embedding vs. BM25 weights in `.env` if results seem skewed towards semantic or keyword matches inappropriately.
+-   **Reranking Settings**: Experiment with `RERANKING_MIN_SCORE` and `RERANKING_FILTER_MODE`.
+A `strict` filter might be too aggressive, while `topk` might return irrelevant results.
+-   **Contextual Retrieval**: Use `/export_prompt` to check if the AI-generated context for relevant chunks is accurate.
+If not, consider regenerating embeddings for those documents.
-- Consider regenerating embeddings with `/regenerate_embeddings`
+-   **Embeddings**: Consider regenerating embeddings (`/regenerate_embeddings`) if you suspect issues or after significant code changes.

 #### Model Errors
 - Ensure OpenRouter API key is valid